CRAG666/code_runner.nvim/README.md

 # Contributing

 Your help is needed to make this plugin the best of its kind, be free to contribute, criticize (don't be soft) or contribute ideas.
-All PR's are welcome.
+All PRs are welcome.

 > **Note**
 > If you have any ideas to improve this project, do not hesitate to make a request, if problems arise, try to solve them and publish them.
 Don't be so picky I did this in one afternoon